Transport Tycoon: Development

 Over the course of development, Sawyer in addition to adding different modes of transport, he implemented various different worlds and a basic economic mechanic to earn money, one that was even more simple than the one in Railroad Tycoon.
-For simplicity sake he excluded things like stocks and shares as it added too much "unnecessary complexity".
+For the sake of simplicity he excluded things like stocks and shares as it added too much "unnecessary complexity".
 The time period was set from 1930 to 2030, as this would according to Sawyer lead to "greatest variety of train and vehicle type" and that 100 years per playthrough felt right.
 It would give players 30 years of steam trains followed-up by diesel and electric trains, and ending with high-tech monorails.
 He did consider adding more futuristic instant transportations like a 'Matter Transporter', but came to the conclusion it would probably provide an anti-climatic end to game, by making the old transportation network redundant.
 Any other time periods that weren't included were saved for future updates or add-ons of the game.
 Creating a challenging artificial intelligence was of paramount importance for Sawyer.
 He considered it the most challenging element to program, he would spend hours playing the game on his own figuring out the best strategies a human player would use and then building algorithms that simulate those aforementioned strategies for the opponent companies.
 He wanted the computer opponents to play by the same rules as the human ones did.
 Due to complexities and detail of the simulation, adding a fast forward option proved unfeasible at the time.

 By the time Sawyer had finished up his last game conversion contracts, Goal and Frontier Elite 2, he had created a full-fledged version of the game in low resolution with his own crudely hand-drawn graphics.
 He decided to spend all of his time for a couple of months on the project and see how much progress he would make.
 On recommendation of a friend, Sawyer got in touch with graphics artist Simon Foster and brought him over to Scotland to look at the game.
 They immediately signed a deal, on the condition that Foster would be paid when a publication deal was signed.
 The low quality bitmaps Sawyer drew were replaced by Foster.
 He recreated the art of the trains, trucks, buildings and scenery with high-resolution bitmaps.
 This was made possible by improvements in processing speeds and graphics handling, and the increasing adoption of graphic cards with the ability to output in higher resolutions, which allowed them to render the redone art and sound.
-A number of buildings in the game were based on real-life structures, primarly from Glasgow including the Livingstone Tower.
+A number of buildings in the game were based on real-life structures, primarily from the Glasgow area including the Livingstone Tower.